Genetic Algorithm Applications and Limitations

-Depending upon the complexity of the problem, several GP runs may be required to find an acceptable solution if one can be found at all.
+Depending upon the complexity of the problem, several GP runs may be required to find an acceptable solution, if one can be found at all.
 Ideally, we would like GP to "scale up" as the complexity of the problem increases.
 Finding good ways to accomplish this goal is an active area of research.
-As in conventional programming, the notion of building higher- level representations through the use of subroutines is one way to approach this problem.
-In genetic programming II, Koza discusses methods that can be used to discover reusable subroutines and presents results that support the ability of hierarchical, modular programs to solve more complex problems.
+As in conventional programming, the notion of building higher-level representations through subroutines is one way to approach this problem.
+In Genetic Programming II, Koza discusses methods that can discover reusable subroutines and presents results that support the ability of hierarchical, modular programs to solve more complex problems.

-As we have seen, genetic programming couples the self-organizing characteristics of the genetic algorithm with the representational power and generality of S-expressions.
+As we have seen, GP couples the self-organizing characteristics of the genetic algorithm with the representational power and generality of S-expressions.
 The elegance of this approach simplifies problem specification to that of providing a domain-specific fitness function and an appropriate function and terminal set.
-Applicable to a diverse range of problems, genetic programming continues to be a fertile ground for research.
+Applicable to a diverse range of problems, GP continues to be a fertile ground for research.

 Still in its infancy, future breakthroughs may lead us one step further to that Holy Grail of systems capable of authoring their own programs.

 - Kinnear, Jr., K. E. (ed.).
 Advances in Genetic Programming.
 Cambridge, Mass.: The MIT Press, 1994.

 - Knuth, D. E. The Art of Computer Programming, Volume 3, Sorting and Searching.
 Reading, Mass.: Addison-Wesley, 1973

 - Koza, J. R. Genetic Programming.
 Cambridge, Mass.: The MIT Press, 1992.

 - Koza, J. R. Genetic Programming II.
 Cambridge, Mass.: The MIT Press, 1994.

 - Montana, D. J. “Strongly Typed Genetic Programming.”
 BBN Technical Report #7866, May 1993.